The Necessity Of Grief

 This is true in every situation we find ourselves.

 A clear mind creates right action.
 Not necessarily the right action, but the move that best represents a result we've decided we can live with.
-Whether that result is as intended or not.
+Intended result or not.

 When we've prepared our minds, we can manage – and even limit – the suffering we experience.
 But pain?
 That's in a category with death and taxes; it's coming no matter how well we prepare.

-There's a new app called 2WAI that allows you to capture a few minutes of video and audio of a person and when they pass-on, by employing AI, you can sign-in to the app and continue to "interact" with the deceased on your phone.
-Like Facetiming the deceased.
+There's a new app called 2WAI that allows you to capture a few minutes of video and audio of a person and when they pass-on, you can sign-in to the app and through AI, continue to "interact" with the deceased on your phone.
+Like Face-timing the dead.

 While on the surface this seems cool, it's not without significant cost.

 With this "beyond the dead app" you're getting a moving image and an auditory facsimile, but the content of an llm.
-More than that, the current state of AI seems to cheer-lead and affirm every perspective we share.
+More than that, the current state of AI chatbots seems to cheer-lead and affirm every perspective we share.
 The nature of relationships is not always fair and feel-good.
-Friction, disagreement, awkwardness, criticism and many more challenging reactions are the price – and opportunities – of relations with the undead.
+Friction, disagreement, awkwardness, criticism and many more challenging reactions are the price of – and growth opportunities for – relations with the undead.

-The danger with this app, is it blunts – and cheapens – the necessity of grief.
+The danger with this app, is it could blunt – and cheapen – the necessity of grief.

 Saddest of all, it uses illusion to attempt to replace a person with a product.
 Novelty can not and will not ever replace the one-of-oneness of an individual and the sanctity of that human life.